Research-Division/policy-rules-database/README.md

 The PRD GitHub repository gives users flexibility in how to use the database.
 That includes:

-* Using PRD Excel files with the policy parameters located in *prd_parameters_excel* folder

 * Modifying benefits_functions.R located in *functions* folder to produce policy simulations

 * Applying PRD calculations to external datasets (CPS, ACS, SIPP etc) for microsimulation purposes